Aging in community

 Alberta's aging population

 The population of seniors in Alberta continues to rise faster than other age groups.
-As of April 2018, over 575,000 Albertans were over the age of 65.
+As of September 30, 2022, more than 725,000 Albertans were over the age of 65.
 That number is expected to double within the next 2 decades.

 - are living longer and healthier lives